-At the 2017 Annual Meeting of Stockholders, the Board of Directors included an advisory stockholder vote regarding the frequency with which the stockholders would vote on the compensation of the Company's named executive officers.
-At the 2017 Annual Stockholder meeting, the stockholders voted to conduct advisory votes on executive compensation every three years.
-The last advisory vote on executive compensation occurred during the 2020 Annual Stockholder Meeting.
-At this Annual Meeting, the stockholder will vote, on an advisory basis, on the compensation of the Company's named executive officers, and again on the frequency with which the vote on executive compensation will occur.
-The next required advisory vote regarding the frequency of an advisory vote on named executive officer compensation will be at the 2029 Annual Meeting of Stockholders.
+At the 2023 Annual Meeting of Stockholders, the Board of Directors included an advisory stockholder vote regarding the frequency with which the stockholders would vote on the compensation of the Company's named executive officers.
+At the 2023 Annual Stockholder meeting, the stockholders voted to conduct advisory votes on executive compensation every three years.
+The last advisory vote on executive compensation will be held at the 2026 Annual Meeting of Stockholders.
+The next required advisory vote regarding the frequency of an advisory vote on named executive officer compensation will be held no later than the 2029 Annual Meeting of Stockholders.